bitnine-oss/agensgraph/README.md

 3. Configure the source tree in /path/to/agensgraph:
     ```sh
-    $ ./configure
+    $ ./configure --prefix=$(pwd)
     ```
-    > If you want to install to a specific folder, you can use `--prefix=/path/to/install` option.
+    >By default, `make install' will install all the files in `/usr/local/pgsql/bin', `/usr/local/pgsql/lib' etc.  You want to specify an installation prefix to the current library.
     > If `configure` doesn't find any header with an error message, you can use `--with-includes=/path/to/headers` option.

 4. Build & install AgensGraph: